bjornfix/codextest/README.md

 ## Maintaining the dataset

+- **In-app management (token required):** Visit **Manage dataset**, pick an existing jurisdiction (or add a new one), and save changes after entering the server-side token.
+The JSON file updates instantly.
 - **Manual edits:** Update [`data/jurisdictions.json`](data/jurisdictions.json)
   with your preferred editor.
 The dashboard reads straight from the file, so reloading the page immediately reflects your changes.